Daito767/SpiderBot/README.md

 # SpiderBot
-Details about the project will appear soon
+Details about the project will appear soon. (maximum until 08/07/2023)